RoyalRoppers/get-started/README.md

 - https://github.com/zardus/wargame-nexus

 ## Basic Tools
 These are tools that are used often in CTFs.
 There are definitely more specialized tools for different purposes out there, but these are a couple to get you started.
+(You can also find more [here](https://gist.github.com/ZetaTwo/40976c9ed8b9abb81e44c872b3a68551).)

 ### Scripting
 CTF players often use Python for scripting, you can certainly use other languages as well, but there is a lot of tooling in Python.